kdl-org/kdl/SPEC.md

 Strings may span multiple lines with literal Newlines, in which case the resulting String is "dedented" according to the line with the fewest number of Whitespace characters preceding the first non-Whitespace character.
-That is, the number of Whitespace characters in the least-indented line in the String body is subtracted from the Whitespace of all other lines.
+That is, the number of literal Whitespace characters in the least-indented line in the String body is subtracted from the Whitespace of all other lines.

 Multi-line strings _MUST_ have a single [Newline](#newline) immediately